 What makes restorative yoga different from other styles?

 One thing is its slowness and attention to detail.
 A majority of restorative yoga positions are on the floor.
-This allows your entire body to be supported by the ground, and gravity to become your friend.
+This means your entire body is supported by the ground, and it allows gravity to become your friend.

 Simple yoga props like bolsters and blankets are also used to support you in finding comfort and ease within the positions.

 Typically, restorative yoga positions are held for two or three minutes at least.
 This provides ample opportunity for you to feel your breath, explore the sensations that arise, and allow your nervous system to fully incorporate the new intelligence.
 It’s wonderful!

 A restorative yoga practice affects your body in multiple ways:

 - Deeply calms the nervous system

 - Supports a healthy spine and healthy joints

 Best yet, such a practice doesn’t require a huge financial investment.
 A few yoga props plus your own human body-mind is all you need.